 - A focus on service (VSP is a not-for-profit vision insurance company)

-- Affordable plans starting at $13/month for individuals
+- Affordable plans starting as low as $13/month for individuals

 - Some lens enhancements covered